Section 1. Definition of members in good standing

 - P – Portrait: A picture of a person that reveals the essence of the subject’s character.
 Enter monthly, judged quarterly.

 - M – Multiple: A story, series or sequence of a spot, general sports or feature photographs as defined above.

 Section 3.
 NUMBER OF ENTRIES

 There is a limit of 12 entries per person each month.

 Pictures can only be entered in one category, except for multiples.
 A single can be pulled from multiples and entered in a single category, but it must be entered in the same monthly contest as the multiple.
 A photo or story may only be entered one time during the contest year.
-If a single is pulled from a multiple entry, both the single and the multiple must be entered in the same contest month.
+If a single is pulled from multiple entries, both the single and the multiple must be entered in the same contest month.
 A photo or multiple entries may only be entered in one contest month.